DA-Ross/selenium-MLB-scrape/README.md

 ## Overview

-This Python script scrapes MLB batter vs. pitcher statistics from a specified webpage using Selenium.
+This Python script scrapes MLB batter vs. pitcher statistics from "https://swishanalytics.com/optimus/mlb/batter-vs-pitcher-stats" using Selenium.
 The data includes performance metrics such as hits, at-bats, and batting averages for each batter-pitcher matchup.
 The script dynamically fetches data for the current date and saves it to a JSON file.

 ## Prerequisites